-To coat chicken, dredge a piece in the flour mixture and shake off excess.
+Coat The Chicken: Dredge a piece in the flour mixture and shake off excess.
 Then dip into egg mixture, let excess drip off, and finally roll in the breadcrumbs, pressing to adhere as necessary.
 Place chicken piece on baking sheet and repeat with remaining chicken.

-Remove from oven, turn on the broiler.
+Melt The Cheese: Remove from oven, turn on the broiler.
 Spread a few spoonfuls of tomato sauce on the top of each chicken breast then add one spoonful of pesto so the top of each piece of chicken has half pesto and half tomato sauce.

 Top with a thin slice of mozzarella and broil until cheese is bubbly, watching closely to make sure it doesn't burn.

 Serve over a bed of quinoa and additional tomato sauce and add some grated Parmesan just before serving.

 Connect With Salt & Wind Travel